nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 Default: `""` (Empty string)

+Environment Variable: `NAUTOBOT_BANNER_LOGIN`

 This defines custom content to be displayed on the login page above the login form.

-HTML is allowed.
+Markdown formatting is supported within this message, as well as [a limited subset of HTML](../additional-features/template-filters.md#render_markdown).

 +++ 1.2.0
     If you do not set a value for this setting in your `nautobot_config.py`, it can be configured dynamically by an admin user via the Nautobot Admin UI.
 If you do have a value for this setting in `nautobot_config.py`, it will override any dynamically configured value.